 Phishing scams often play out like this:

-- A consumer receives an email which appears to originate from a financial institution, government agency, or other well-known, reputable entity.
+- A consumer receives an email appearing to originate from a financial institution, government agency, or other entity.

-- When the consumer provides the information, the scammer can begin to access consumer accounts or assume the person's identity.
+- When the consumer provides the information, the scammer can access consumer accounts or assume the person's identity.

-Phishing, like its cousin spoofing, often involves requests for credit card numbers, social security numbers, bank account numbers, birth dates, or various passwords.
-But legitimate businesses and government agencies almost never ask for personal or confidential information in this manner.
+Phishing, like spoofing, often involves requests for credit card numbers or bank account numbers.
+Legitimate businesses and government agencies rarely ask for personal or confidential information in this manner.

 Anti-Phishing State Laws

-In 2005, California became the first state to enact legislation designed specifically to deter phishing.
+In 2005, California became the first state to enact legislation to deter phishing crimes.
 Under the state's Anti-Phishing Act of 2005, it's unlawful:

 No Specific Anti-Phishing Federal Statute

-On the federal level, Congress passed the Controlling the Assault of Non-Solicited Pornography and Marketing (CAN-SPAM) Act in 2003 order to combat “spam” email.
-But it doesn't specifically mention phishing.
-That's not to say lawmakers haven't tried to pass federal anti-phishing legislation.
-But when both the Anti-Phishing Act of 2004 and Anti-Phishing Act of 2005 were introduced in Congress, they both died in committee.
-Those tougher bills proposed a five-year prison sentence for those convicted of phishing.
+Lawmakers have tried to pass federal anti-phishing legislation.
+When they introduced the Anti-Phishing Act of 2004 and the Anti-Phishing Act of 2005 in Congress, both bills died in committee.
+Those bills proposed a five-year prison sentence for those convicted of phishing.

-Fear not, though, as federal authorities can still prosecute many forms of online fraud via other statutes.
-While there is no specific mention of "anti-phishing," the strongest laws on the books are 18 U.S.C. section 1028 and related fraud or identity theft laws which could potentially be applied to phishing offenders.
+Federal authorities may still prosecute many forms of online fraud via other statutes.
+While there is no specific mention of anti-phishing, the strongest laws on the books are codified in 18 U.S.C. section 1028.
+Law enforcement may also apply related fraud and identity theft laws to phishing offenders.